 I spent so much time moving The Shining around on this list.
 It actually found its way in the number one slot for a bit, but ultimately, this feels like the right place for it for me, personally.
 It’s a tremendous film filled with suspense, terror, fantastic acting, beautiful cinematography, and one of horror’s most memorable scenes.
 But I just don’t love it as much as everyone else in the world seems to.

 The Shawshank Redemption isn’t your typical Stephen King fare, but that doesn’t make it any less of a quality film.
 In fact, you could argue that it’s one of the greatest dramas released in the 90s, a decade filled with fantastic dramas.
 The story is riveting and each performer delivers some career-highlighting performances.

 When it was first announced that our old friend Pennywise the Dancing Clown was coming to the big screen in 2017, it may have been the most excited I’ve ever been for a movie.
-Somehow, it managed to live up to all my expectations, and even exceed them in places (IT: Chapter Two, not so much).
+Somehow, it managed to live up to all my expectations, and even exceed them in places.
 The film offers a masterclass in making viewers uncomfortable, and Bill Skarsgård’s portrayal of Pennywise is absolutely mind-blowing.